Will the world run out of people?

 Predicting the future

 Firstly, the United Nations has no track record of over-predicting population growth.
-Indeed, each projection it has made for decades has been revised upwards in the light of developments since the last one (the 2017 projections are very similar to the 2015 projection, but have not been revised downwards).
+Indeed, until 2017, each projection it made for decades was revised upwards in the light of developments since the last one.
+(NOTE.
+The 2019 UN population projections, published after this blog was written, were revised downwards slightly, with the projected 2050 global population shifted from 9.8bn to 9.7bn.)
 There are various reasons for this, but they include people living longer than anticipated and fertility rates in some regions falling more slowly than anticipated.

 Indeed, in some places, falls in fertility rate have almost entirely stopped, defying assumptions that increasing development in poor countries will see changes similar to those which took place in the developed world as it industrialised.
 A very recent study highlights how stalled improvements in education provision in Africa have contributed to some increases in family size.

 There are also active forces working against smaller family sizes at present.
 While increasing affluence, women's empowerment and education all contribute significantly to reductions in family size, what does the heavy lifting is effective family planning.

 In the words of the UN:

 To achieve the substantial reductions in [projected] fertility ... it will be essential to support continued improvements in access to reproductive health care services, including family planning, especially in the least developed countries, with a focus on enabling women and couples to achieve their desired family size.”
 [Emphasis added.]